 Previous Nursing Students:

 If I have been in another Nursing program and either failed or withdrawn from two nursing classes, does that affect my eligibility?

 Maybe.
-Applicants with grades of D, F, or W in collegiate-level nursing course work may be eligible for admission if the grades were earned in only one term of enrollment and the applicant’s eligibility to return and re-enroll in the nursing program in which these grades were earned can be verified.
-If an applicant has earned grades of D, F, or W during more than one term of collegiate-level nursing course work, they are ineligible for admission unless: 1.)
+Applicants with grades of D, F, or W in another collegiate-level nursing program may be eligible for admission if the grades were earned in only one term of enrollment and the applicant’s eligibility to return and re-enroll in the nursing program in which these grades were earned can be verified.
+If an applicant has earned grades of D, F, or W during more than one term of another collegiate-level nursing program, they are ineligible for admission unless: 1.)
 Academic Fresh Start status has been granted prior to the application deadline and 2.) verification that all previously earned nursing course grades of D, F, or W were unrelated to student clinical performance is obtained.
 Academic Fresh Start status does not negate a record of nursing program dismissal due to clinical performance or academic misconduct.
+Students with degrees are not eligible for Academic Fresh Start.
 Students with degrees are not eligible for Academic Fresh Start.
 If an applicant needs to discuss Academic Fresh Start, please call to set up an appointment.

 Do I have to have all the pre-requisite general education classes finished to apply?

 Yes.
 All seven pre-requisite courses must be completed by the fall term with a grade of C or better prior to the application deadline.
 Applicants taking pre-requisites during the spring term prior to the start of the LPN – RN Track in the summer will be ineligible until the following year.

 If I have previous medical work experience, will that help me get accepted?